-Transactions that constitute a business integration must be informed ex ante to SIC if they meet at least one of the following subjective thresholds and one of the following objective thresholds:
+Transactions that constitute a business integration must be notified ex ante to the SIC if they meet at least one of the following subjective thresholds and one of the following objective thresholds:

-- subjective threshold: the companies involved in the transaction develop the same economic activity (horizontal transactions), or are part of the same value chain (vertical transactions); and
+- subjective threshold: the companies involved in the transaction are engaged in the same economic activity (horizontal transactions) or are part of the same value chain (vertical transactions); and

-After the fulfilment of the above requirements has been assessed, the following may occur:
+After consideration of the above criteria, the following may occur:

-- pre-evaluation filing: the parties interested in obtaining antitrust clearance must file a summary of the business integration and a pre-evaluation request before SIC;
+- pre-evaluation filing: the parties interested in obtaining antitrust clearance must file a summary of the business integration and a pre-evaluation request with the SIC;

-- full evaluation filing (in-depth review): if SIC decides that a full review must be carried out, the involved parties must file all the information required for a complete study.
-After the complete filing is made, SIC has three months to decide if it approves or rejects the combination, or imposes conditions for its clearance.
-If antitrust clearance is not issued within the three months granted to SIC the transaction would be deemed as unconditionally authorised.
+- full evaluation filing (in-depth review): if the SIC decides that a full review must be carried out, the parties concerned must file all the information required for a complete study.
+After the complete filing is made, the SIC has three months to decide whether it approves or rejects the combination, or imposes conditions for its clearance.
+If the SIC does not issue an antitrust clearance within three months, the transaction is deemed to be unconditionally authorised.

-The economic sanctions that SIC may impose in the case of a violation of antitrust provisions (cartels, restrictive agreements, dominance and merger review regulation) are as follows:
+The fines that the SIC may impose in the case of a violation of antitrust provisions (cartel conduct, restrictive agreements, abuse of dominance, or breach of merger review regulations) are as follows:

-- fines imposed on each company involved of up to 100,000 current monthly minimum legal wages, or a fine equivalent to 150 per cent of the profit derived from the conduct – whichever is higher; and
+- for companies, fines of up to 100,000 current monthly minimum legal wages, or a fine equivalent to 150 per cent of the profit derived from the conduct, whichever is higher; and

-Additionally, in the case of merger review, and without prejudice to the imposition of the above-mentioned fines, SIC may order the reversal of a transaction for failure to properly report it, or for gun jumping, provided that it unduly restricts competition.
-Reversal of the transaction is also applicable to cases in which the transaction is closed after being blocked by SIC or when the conditions under which the operation had been approved are not fulfilled.
+Additionally, in the case of merger review, and without prejudice to the imposition of the above-mentioned fines, the SIC may order the reversal of a transaction for failure to properly report it, or for gun jumping, provided that it unduly restricts competition.
+Reversal of the transaction is also applicable in cases in which the transaction is concluded after being blocked by the SIC or when the conditions under which the operation was approved have not been fulfilled.

 i Significant cases

-- Grupo Argos: the merger would represent a total 3.459MW of participation in the energy generation market, which exceeded CREG's limit.
-Thus, SIC imposed on Grupo Argos the obligation to divest assets related to the energy sector and to neutralise the market power after the merger;19 and
+- Grupo Argos: the merger would represent a total 3,459MW of capacity in the energy generation market, which exceeded the CREG limit.
+Thus, the SIC imposed on Grupo Argos the obligation to divest energy sector-related assets and to neutralise its market power after the merger;17 and

-- EEB: the merger would represent a 31.31 per cent share of the energy generation market, which exceeds SIC's limit.
-SIC imposed conditions, inter alia, that EEB must divest its voting rights in the energy companies Emgesa and Codensa, and divest certain assets, especially in the thermal generation plant Transportadora de Gas Internacional.20
+- EEB: the merger would represent a 31.31 per cent share of the energy generation market, which exceeded the SIC limit.
+The SIC imposed conditions, inter alia, that EEB must divest its voting rights in the energy companies Emgesa and Codensa, and divest certain assets, especially in the thermal generation plant Transportadora de Gas Internacional.18

 ii Trends, developments and strategies